CitiesSkylinesMods/DocumentationWiki/Writerside/topics/Tips-for-working-with-savegames.md

 ## Attaching debugger

 If you have coding skills, you can attach a debug session to the live game and set breakpoints, etc., to see exactly what's going on under the hood.
-For more info see: [Attaching Debugger to Cities Skylines](Attaching Debugger to Cities Skylines).
+For more info see: [](Attaching Debugger to Cities Skylines).

 ## Credits